bytefish/bytefish.de/blog/spring_boot_multitenancy.md

 ### Plugging it together ###

 Finally it is time to plug everything together using Spring Boot.
-All we have to do is to define a ``Bean`` for the ``DataSource``, which uses ``TenantAwareRoutingSource`` to provide the correct ``DataSource`` for the database connection.
-I have also added some sane properties for Spring JPA, so Spring doesn't try to automatically initialize the database.
+All we have to do is to define a ``Bean`` for the ``DataSource``, and use the ``TenantAwareRoutingSource`` for routing.
+I have also added some sane properties for Spring JPA, so Spring doesn't try to automatically detect the database.

 All other dependencies are automatically resolved by Spring Boot.